-Previous winners of the Brett Whiteley Travelling Art Scholarshop with Wendy Whiteley (left to right): Alan Jones, Nicole Kelly, Nathan Hawkes, Becky Gibson, Belem Lett, Wendy Whiteley, James Drinkwater, Mitch Cairns
+Previous winners of the Brett Whiteley Travelling Art Scholarship with Wendy Whiteley (left to right): Alan Jones, Nicole Kelly, Nathan Hawkes, Becky Gibson, Belem Lett, Wendy Whiteley, James Drinkwater, Mitch Cairns

 Brett Whiteley Travelling Art Scholarship

-Each year, the Brett Whiteley Studio, administered by the Art Gallery of NSW, invites applications for a major travelling art scholarship.
-The scholarship is awarded to a talented young artist/painter with an established body of work who is best able to demonstrate the use and benefit of the scholarship to further their art education in Europe.
+The Brett Whiteley Studio, administered by the Art Gallery of New South Wales, awards an annual travelling art scholarship to a talented artist aged 20-30 with an established body of work who is best able to demonstrate the use and benefit of the scholarship to further their art education in Europe.
 Due to COVID-19, for the 2020 scholarship, we will offer residencies within Australia instead.

 Mrs Beryl Whiteley (1917–2010) generously allocated funds for the scholarship in memory of her son, Brett Whiteley, both to encourage excellence in painting and to offer young artists the same opportunity to develop their careers as were afforded to her son.

 The 2020 scholarship will consist of five recipients each receiving $10,000 and a two-week residency in the Kangaroo Valley, Southern Highlands, NSW.
 This is administered by the Shark Island Institute, in consultation with the Brett Whiteley Studio and the Art Gallery of NSW.
 The two-week residency will occur from Monday 16 November to Sunday 29 November 2020 with a curriculum and various events and programs produced by the Brett Whiteley Studio.
 All five recipients will complete the residency at the same time.